saifalu/Asha-Intro/README.md

 ## How to Contribute

-As I mentioned that website is not ready so anyone who want to contribute can contact me on linkedin or gmail.
+As I mentioned that website is not ready so anyone who want to contribute can contact me on [linkedin](https://www.linkedin.com/in/--saif/) or [gmail](mailto:syedsaifali214@gmail.com).

 ## Contact

-If you have any questions or need further information, feel free to reach out to me, [Your Name](mailto:syedsaifali214@email.com).
+If you have any questions or need further information, feel free to reach out to me, [Syed Saif Ali](mailto:syedsaifali214@email.com).